This article was written by Rory Costello

 When the wheels came off in ’66, with the Yankee franchise finishing last for the first time since the 1912 Highlanders, starting in July Clarke got a chance to play every day.
 “Rubén Amaro had a major injury and they were looking for shortstops within the troops.
 Ralph Houk said, ‘You’re going to be the shortstop the rest of the year.
 Bobby Richardson is going to retire in the coming year or so and you’re going to be the second baseman, we hope.
 So I want to see how you handle the bat.’”

 Clarke went on to record what would be a pretty typical season for him: 160 hits in 588 at-bats (.272) over 143 games, with 21 steals.
+A note of interest: his second big-league homer (at Knasas City on July 16) was also a grand slam.
 However, the winter of 1967-68 would be his last in Puerto Rico — the Yankees asked him to stop playing there for fear of injury or overwork.

 “At first I said, ‘Well, wait a minute now.
 That’s my winter earnings that’s going down the drain there, will you consider subsidizing me for not playing?’
 The first year they did, but after that, I guess getting that year off, somehow or the other I might have liked it, because I never went back.
 And I had lodged a part-time job on St. Croix giving clinics, after-school sessions which I got a couple of bucks for.”